Skip to content

 Purchase Tickets

-LGBTJews in the Federal City explores a turbulent century of celebration, activism, and change in the nation’s capital.
 This landmark exhibition is the first of its kind to explore DC history, Jewish history, and LGBTQ+ history together, drawing from the Museum’s robust LGBTQ+ archive.
 Immerse yourself in historical and contemporary photography, artifacts, and oral histories.
 Learn about legal milestones, far-ranging protests, change in religious spaces, and vibrant cultural life.

-The exhibition will open in time for Washington, DC’s observation of its 50th Capital Pride celebration and as the city hosts World Pride for the first time, offering an unprecedented opportunity to infuse Pride with local Jewish history.
+Opening in time for Washington, DC’s observation of its 50th Capital Pride celebration and as the city hosts WorldPridefor the first time, LGBTJews in the Federal City offers an unprecedented opportunity to infuse Pride with local Jewish history.
+The Museum is honored to have the exhibition included as an official WorldPride event partner.

 LGBTJews in the Federal City is curated by Sarah Leavitt, Curator, and Jonathan Edelman, Collections Curator.
 The exhibition is designed by The Design Minds.